chrisduesing/geospacecity/README.md

 > https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-x86_64.sh

 In Finder, *move this file from Downloads to your home directory*.
-In finder it should be on the left with your username and a little house icon next to it under Favorites.
-If not down under Locations click on the computer name then on the right panel choose MacintoshHD > your username.
-This is your 'home' directory, and where you want to run the file you just downloaded.
-For now just move the file here, next we will go in to the terminal.
+Your home directory will be named with your username and a little house icon, it should be on the left pane under Favorites.
+(If not down under Locations click on the computer name then on the right panel choose MacintoshHD > your username.)
+In a moment you will run this file here,but for now just move the file here, next we will go in to the terminal.

 Everything from here on out will take place in the terminal aka Terminal.app. just search for it in Spotlight or Launchpad and run it.